 The humble stovetop

-Around 12 years ago, it was a fews days before last Xmas and I was still contemplating the decision for whether to drive from Melbourne to Newcastle as we have done each year to visit family, or if we should fly to save time and energy.
+Around 14 years ago, being about 6 days before Xmas, we were still undecided about whether we should drive from Melbourne to Newcastle as we had done for the past 10 years, or fly to save the precious time and energy.

-I chose the stovetop as it has always been a reliable performer in our travels.
+We chose stovetop as it has always been a super reliable performer in our travels.

-Grabbing some PNG, Ethiopian and Tanzania, we packed a couple of kilo ground coffee as I could just imagine spending half my mornings, dosing, brewing and repeating the process over and over for guests.
+Grabbing some PNG, Ethiopian and Tanzania, we packed a couple of kilos ground coffee as I could just imagine spending half my mornings, dosing, brewing and repeating the process over and over for all the guests coming and going during this period.

-It had been a few years since I had the stainless cafettera in use, a quick clean and inspect of the rubber seals - yep, it'll be alright.
+As it had been a few years since we had the stainless cafettera in use, a quick clean and inspect of the rubber seals - yep, it'll be alright (although the rubber seal has always been on the edge of needing replacement).

-What amazed me was the pure clarity and depth of the brew.
-Maybe I had my coffee goggles on, but wow it was a superb brew.
+Maybe we had our coffee goggles on, but wow it was a superb brew.

 Sharing that first brew with The Little One, she also enjoyed it - who needs a frothy milk latte/cap........